 Vet bonding scheme

-The rural veterinarians voluntary bonding scheme supports graduate vets working in rural practices that focus on production animals.
-Learn more about the scheme, eligibility criteria and how to apply.
+The Voluntary Bonding Scheme for Veterinarians supports graduate vets working in rural practices that focus on production animals.
+Learn more about the scheme, eligibility criteria, and how to apply.

 About the scheme